AnswerDotAI/cosette/README.md

 for o in chat("What's your name?", stream=True): print(o, end='')
 ```

     I don't have a personal name, but you can call me Assistant.
-How can I assist you today, Jeremy?
+How can I help you today, Jeremy?

 ## Tool use